shivanisarthi/Cat-trade/README.md

 # Cat-trade

-🐱 - <strong width="3vw">This website exchange cat images ever what click in button "CHANGE CAT" usin HTML-CSS and JavaScript with API</strong>
+🐱 - <h2>This website exchange cat images ever what click in button "CHANGE CAT" usin HTML-CSS and JavaScript with API</h2>

 🔶 - HTML